 - ½ teaspoon kosher salt

-Melt the 5 tablespoons of unsalted butter in the microwave or on the stovetop.
-Place the 20 Oreo cookies and the salt into the bowl of a food processor fitted with the metal blade attachment.
-Pulse until finely ground, about 30 seconds.
-Add the butter and pulse until the mixture resembles wet sand, about 15 seconds.
-Transfer the mixture to the baking pan and press it evenly into the bottom of your prepared pan.
-If you would like the crust to set and become crusty (which is a whole lot better), bake the crust for about 10 minutes at 350 degrees Fahrenheit.
+Melt the butter, then pulse the cookies and salt in a food processor until finely ground.
+Add the butter and pulse until the mixture resembles wet sand.
+Press into your pan and bake for about 10 minutes at 350°F if you want the crust to set up firm.e lot better), bake the crust for about 10 minutes at 350 degrees Fahrenheit.

 Since the Nutella filling is blended with butter and whipping cream, it won't harden in the refrigerator.
 It will thicken into a rich, smooth, fudgy texture, which is what you want for the tart.